The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 a program or brochure distributed at a sponsored event).

-The treatment of payments that entitle the payer to the depiction of the payer's name, logo, or products lines in
+The treatment of payments that entitle the payer to the depiction of the payer's name, logo, or product lines in an

 earlier in this chapter.
 Also see Exploitation of Exempt Activity—Advertising Sales